Solve your BI on Big Data Challenges like Bell Canada did

 BI on Big Data Challenge #1: Inability to ingest high velocity and volume of data

-To overcome this challenge, Bell Canada implemented their Hadoop platform and within a few weeks after implementation, they could ingest all their data.
+To overcome this challenge, Bell Canada implemented its Hadoop platform, and within a few weeks after implementation, they could ingest all their data.
 The consolidated data lake could store all of their current data as well as scale up to meet their future needs.

 BI on Big Data Challenge #2: Inability to consume their Big Data effectively